Top

 Circle Time

 Next is our story time.
-We read scripture stories, fairy tales, myths, fables, or Shakespeare.
-(If you want to learn more about the importance of stories, listen to this Literary Life Podcast by Angelina Stanford, it’s SO good!)
-We don’t read all of those kinds of stories everyday, we rotate through them as time allows.
-Stories, poetry, and devotional are the things we do every day.
+We read fairy tales, folk tales, myths, fables, legends, or Shakespeare.
+(If you want to learn more about the importance of stories, listen to this Literary Life Podcast episode on fairy tales and this episode on myths, also this New Mason Jar podcast with Angelina Stanford, they are SO good!
+And I wrote about this in the post, Why Read Literature?)
+We don’t read all of those kinds of stories everyday, we rotate (loop) through them as time allows.
+Here are some of our favorite resources for story time:

-• Geography: focus on countries around the world; the people, culture, food, language, climate and landforms, stories from Libraries of Hope at Well-Educated Heart, etc. (I’m doing a specific post about geography soon)
+• Geography: focus on countries around the world; the people, culture, food, language, climate and landforms, stories from Libraries of Hope at Well-Educated Heart, etc.

-Family Style Lesson and Read-Aloud
+Family Style Lesson

-Then we do our “family style” lesson for the day.
-We alternate history/geography and science, or sometimes if we are in the middle of something exciting, we do history for the entire week and then do science for the next week (here are our recommendations for history/geography and science, such as My World Story Book or Mystery Science).
-The younger ones are often coloring our WEH coloring pages while we learn together.
-Remember you don’t have to do everything every day, you can loop your subjects or do a block schedule .
-The older kids will build on this lesson by: reading and studying books they choose, watching videos or documentaries, writing down what they want to remember, and sharing with me what they have learned.
+Remember you don’t have to do everything every day, you can loop your subjects or do a block schedule.
+The older middle school kids will build on this lesson by: reading and studying books they choose, watching videos or documentaries, writing down what they want to remember, and sharing with me what they have learned.
 The younger kids have a learning journal too.
 If they so desire, they can draw a picture and dictate to me what they want to say about it.
 If they are able, they write/draw on their own.

 I no longer dictate to them what they are learning for science, history, or geography each month.
 I ask them if there is something they are excited to learn (I have multiple children, so we have to take turns choosing or we vote on it) and gather resources for that topic, so we can dive into it together.
 If the kids don’t know what they want to learn, we look at ideas from the rotation schedule from Well-Educated Heart and choose something.
 I keep a record of what we study, some people call this planning from behind.
 Even the young kids can help choose topics.
+They are so much more engaged when they are involved in making these choices.

 Individual Schoolwork